Inclusion Advisory Group (IAG)

 (M): 07816 536450

-- Widen football’s talent pool-by recruiting volunteer IAG members to support CFAs develop inclusive county plans, and add capacity to CFA Boards, Councils and Committees
+Widen football’s talent pool-by recruiting volunteer IAG members to support CFAs develop inclusive county plans, and add capacity to CFA Boards, Councils and Committee

 As part of the Plan, Staffordshire FA has created an Inclusion Advisory Group (IAG) to oversee the wider aspect of Equality in relation to the County FA Business.
 The IAG will enable Staffordshire FA to consult with diverse communities, and ensure that the services we provide meet any gaps in provision and are relevant to the needs of our local football communities.

 MEET OUR INCLUSION ADVISORY GROUP: